Braedach/Wazuh-Project-LearningLab/README.md

 2. This handles the home network of about 10 Windows systems and linux servers used within the home Lab
 3. It also has a battery - cheap mans UPS

+A few notes
+1. MISP is currently running on a VMware ESXI host
+2. The VMware ESXI host is an antique compared to productions systems being an Intel i5 running on 32GB of RAM although it does have 10Gb of storage
+3. I cannot understate the importance of Snapshots on your VMware systems.
+I have broken MISP 3 times in the last 7 days.
+I can rebuild it in 30 minutes
+4. Live & Learn - and yep, I learn alot by my home lab.
+5. By the way TrueNAS just got an update.
+Let the fun begin (unrelated to this readme)

 SERVER Base

 1. The base OS is Ubuntu 22.04